 JCMsuite is based on advanced mathematical methods and technologies from computer science.
-It leverages the power and flexibility of the Finite Element Method (FEM) to achieve fast and accurate results.
+It leverages the power and flexibility of the Finite Element Method (FEM) to achieve fast and accurate results and uses latest machine-learning technologies to optimize complex optical devices.

 CAD and meshing tools